aws/aws-lambda-builders/aws_lambda_builders/workflows/nodejs_npm/DESIGN.md

 present in the package manifest, and the sub-property `bundler` equals `esbuild`, the Node.js NPM Lambda builder activates the bundler process.

-Because the Lambda builder workflow is not aware of the main entry point for bundling, the user must also specify the main entry point for bundling (the file containing the Lambda handler function).
+Because the Lambda builder workflow is not aware of the main lambda function definition, (the file containing the Lambda handler function) the user must also specify the main entry point for bundling .
 This is a bit of an unfortunate duplication with SAM Cloudformation template, but with the current workflow design there is no way around it.

+In addition, as a single JavaScript source package can contain multiple functions, and can be included multiple times in a single CloudFormation template, it's possible that there may be multiple entry points for bundling.
+SAM build executes the build only once for the function in this case, so all entry points have to be bundled at once.

 The following example is a minimal `package.json` to activate the `esbuild` bundler on a javascript file, starting from `lambda.js`.
 It will produce a bundled `lambda.js`